Vivienne Ming Keynote Speaker

 Ming has spoken openly about her early academic struggles, which led her to leave university.
 After struggling with depression, suicide, and homelessness, she returned ten years later and received her B.S. with honors in cognitive neuroscience from the University of California at San Diego and followed this with a master’s degree and Ph.D. in Psychology at Carnegie Mellon University, in parallel with the computational neuroscience program at the Center for the Neural Basis of Cognition.
 She held a joint postdoctoral fellowship at Stanford University and UC Berkeley, where she later joined as a research scientist and visiting scholar.

-Speaking titles include, but are not limited to:
+Vivienne is represented by Chartwell and her speaking titles include, but are not limited to:

 - Engineering Environments for Success (Neuroscience, Cultural Genome)